 After all, this is about as authentic of a Wild West experience as one can come by plus Wallace is more family-friendly than ever.
 Be sure to sample the many eateries along with special microbreweries at the watering holes.
 (All the buildings in the town of Wallace are listed on the National Register of Historic Places).

 Next, learn about the heyday of railroads at the Northern Pacific Railroad Museum on 219 Sixth Street, an elegant chateau-like depot that was moved one block when the Interstate came through.

 Visit the Oasis Bordello Museum for a “frozen-in-time” peak on how the ladies lived and the rates they charged for a sundry of services.
 Catch a melodrama with heroes, heroines, and villains of yore at the Sixth Street Theater and Melodrama (www.sixthstreetmelodrama.com)

 For a foray into the silver mining past, join a hard-hat exploration of a silver mine with Sierra Silver Mine Tours (www.SilverMineTour.org).

 A retired miner leads and narrates the way.
-Follow this up with the Silver Streak Ziplines, where two zipline courses speed zippers at 1,000 feet above Historic Wallace at speeds up to 55 mph.
+Follow this up with the Silver Streak Ziplines, where two zipline courses speed zippers at high speeds above Historic Wallace at speeds up to 55 mph.
 Headfirst!
-(Grand opening is May 12, 2012).

 Save time to shop for antiques, buy silver coins, sip a huckleberry shake, or find the center of the universe at the corner of Bank and Sixth Street, where a manhole cover marks the spot.
 Then find the town’s spaceship close-by.